 Let’s get started with some basics of Spring framework as well as Spring Boot!

 Spring is a popular Java based framework to build web and enterprise applications.
 Spring Framework provides a wide variety of features that address the modern business needs.
-Spring Framework gives flexibility to configure beans in multiple ways like XML, Annotations and JavaConfig.
+Spring development gives flexibility to configure beans in multiple ways like XML, Annotations and JavaConfig.
 As the number of features increased so did complexity.
 Task of spring application configuration became tedious and error-prone.

 Spring team created Spring Boot to address the configuration complexity.